tetherless-world/whyis/docs/inference.md

 ### Inference Agent Declaration in Customization Package

-All inference agents should be stored in your separate customization package.
+All inference agents should be stored in your kgapp.
 Here is a sample project source directory location: `/apps/my_knowledge_graph/my_knowledge_graph/`.
 In this directory, there are two pre-generated files: `agent.py` and `__init__.py`.

 `__init__.py` contains import statements to all python inference agent files in this directory.
 For example, if you have one file in the directory called `agent.py`, `__init__.py` should contain: `import agent`.
 If you create additional python files in that directory, you need to add import statements in `__init__.py`.

 `agent.py` contains the framework for sample inference agents.
 Here is the content from `agent.py`:

 ```
-import autonomic
+from whyis import autonomic
 from rdflib import *
 from slugify import slugify
-import nanopub
+from whyis import nanopub

 sioc_types = Namespace("http://rdfs.org/sioc/types#")
 sioc = Namespace("http://rdfs.org/sioc/ns#")